Supernova constraints on lepton flavor violating ALPs: The absorption of ALPs

 where the quantities have the same definitions as in Eq.~\eqref{eq:prod-rate}.
 Note that in the 2-to-N process of $a+1 \to i$, Eq.~\eqref{eq:abs-rate} can be understood via $\Gamma_{\rm abs}^a = n_1 v \sigma(a+1 \to i)$, where $\sigma$ is the cross section, $v$ is the relative velocity between $a$ and $1$, and $n_1$ is the number density of particle $1$.

-In our analysis, we consider ALP absorption through the following three processes: (1) $e$-$a$ coalescence, (2) inverse bremsstrahlung, and (3) ALP decay, which are shown in Fig.~(\ref{fig:feynman-abs}); these correspond to the inverse processes of those shown in Fig.~(\ref{fig:feynman}).
+In our analysis, we consider ALP absorption through the following four processes: (1) $e$-$a$ coalescence, (2) inverse bremsstrahlung, (3) ALP decay, and (4) inverse-Compton, which are shown in Fig.~(\ref{fig:feynman-abs}); these correspond to the inverse processes of those shown in Fig.~(\ref{fig:feynman}).

 The absorption rate given in Eq.~\eqref{eq:abs-rate} is related to the production rate given in Eq.~\eqref{eq:prod-rate}.
 First note that for both Fermi-Dirac and Bose-Einstein distributions, the distribution function $f$ obeys $1\pm f = e^{(E-\mu)/T} f$, where the plus and minus signs on the left-hand side correspond to the Bose-Einstein and Fermi-Dirac distributions, respectively, and $E$ ($\mu$) is the energy (chemical potential) \cite{Weldon:1983jn}.
 This then leads to